 The Anxiety, Stress, & Relationships Lab focuses on the interpersonal context of anxiety and response to stress and trauma.
 The primary emphasis is on understanding how PTSD affects and is affected by romantic relationships, with a particular emphasis on military couples.
 However, we have multiple ongoing research projects, such as understanding individual predictors of trauma response, couples' communication and perceptions of criticism, effects of anxiety on relationship processes, and risk factors for specific OC spectrum disorders.

-Dr. John Riskind and his graduate and undergraduate assistant are currently working on several different projects.
+Dr. John Riskind and his graduate and undergraduate assistants are currently working on several different projects.
 A major thrust of the research is to develop a better understanding of cognitive vulnerability and mechanisms for anxiety and anxiety disorders.
 Riskind’s “looming vulnerability” model assumes that cognitively vulnerable individuals have a tendency to perceive threats as rapidly escalating and coming closer in space and time.
 The research is also focused on the role of cognitive vulnerabilities in biased information-processing and in several areas related to anxiety, including stress generation, suicidality, and the intergenerational transmission of anxiety.
 Several studies in another recent line of research are underway that examine embodied cognition as it relates to cognitive clinical processes.
 The goal of this research is to determine whether negative cognitions are grounded in bodily states of posture, movement and perception, as has been increasingly demonstrated for cognition in the social cognitive and cognitive psychology literatures.

 Dr. Jerome Short and his graduate student advisees focus on the prevention of psychological problems and promotion of physical and mental health for adolescents and adults.
 Current research includes examining longitudinal predictors and processes of wellbeing including optimism, gratitude, grit, relaxation, social support, and meaningful behaviors for college students and other adults.
 Related research focuses on examining longitudinal predictors and processes of physical health and longevity among older adults.
 Knowledge of these health processes is used to develop and evaluate psychological fitness programs for people of various ages.